Out All Day: New Orleans

 Looking out for a new place to stay?
 The Lookout Inn in the Bywater

 Do you have folk coming into town?
 Do you want to take a great-value vacation in your own city?
+You should look at New Orleans' bed and breakfast inns.
 Air BnBs are terrible for our community and locals, AND they’re expensive now!
-Plus, the owners make you do a bunch of chores.
+Plus, the owners - who likely aren't locals and can be hard to reach if there are any problems - usually have long lists of chores for guests.
 Who needs that?
-If you’re looking for local living options for yourself or your people when they come into town, then these legal and very nice actual Bed and Breakfast places should be on your radar.
-Great value, friendly hosts, no chores.
-Support the local hospitality industry and people that actually live here!
+If you’re looking for local living options for yourself or your people when they come into town, then these legal and lovely bed and breakfast inns should be on your radar.
+Great value, friendly hosts, and best of all, no responsibilities.
+There's something here for every taste and budget.
+Support the local economy, and people that actually live here.

 The Lookout Inn